arosecra/brooke/README.md

 	- convert settings to a Record<string, any>, create an interface for what the value is supposed to be (string, etc)

-	- add wakelock while orating
+	- add volume control for orator

 	- add network interface check to see if we're on wifi / wired before we download
 		- maybe also location check